 AM (Before Lunch): We started at 06:15.
 It started raining and we had to use our Rain Ponchos.
 Climbing in the Rain and Cold was not easy.
 Neyser told me that a German guy had completed the entire Inca Trail in 7.5 hours!
 Impressive.
 On the way, we also had Snow and Hail!
 (What I would have given for a hot cup of Cappuccino!).

 Due to my ankle injury, I briefly thought of skipping the Huayna Picchu Trek (for which I had already paid and purchased the pass).
 But Neyser and the Danish girls inspired me to go for it and I am extremely glad I did!
-There is a special Check-Post for Huayna Picchu and they track the number of people who entered and who returned, a good way to account for everyone.
+There is a special Check-Post for Huayna Picchu and they track the number of people who entered and who returned, a good way to account for everyone when the close up for the night.
 Even on my bum ankle, I climbed up and down in 1 hour 20 minutes.
 I was impressed when I saw a group of 65+ Ladies do the Huayna Picchu Trek.
 The climb is really steep and at many points I had to climb on all fours.
 By the time I came back to Machu Picchu, it was really crowded (Mainly Tourists who had come by Train).

 After exploring Huayna Picchu, I took the bus down to the Town and met up the rest of the Tour Group at a Restaurant (About which we were told ahead of time).
 After lunch, we took the “Peru Rail” Train to Ullaytambu (2hr ride).
 From there, it was a 2hr ride in a Van back to Cusco.